 - “Everything should be made as simple as possible, but no simpler.”
 Genius advice from Albert Einstein.
 Follow it.
 It gives your ideas a huge competitive advantage over the competition, because simple does not equal easy.
 If it did, everyone would be doing it.

-- Avoid dense, overstuffed PowerPoint decks.
+- Avoid dense, overstuffed slide decks.
 In fact, avoid them like the plague.
 The same goes for minutely detailed whiteboards.
 Instead, embrace your inner Einstein.
 Keep your slides and whiteboards as simple and as intuitive as possible.
-Don’t forget that a picture is worth a 1000 words.
+Don’t forget that a picture is worth a thousand words.
 Data visualization software has never been better or more accessible.
-For a slide strategy that aligns with tips one through five, check out this Harvard Business Publishing video.

 - Sprinkle in stories and analogies.
 Stories work like magic to increase memorability and influence the listener.
 Except it’s not magic, it’s science.
 And nothing is better than a good analogy to accelerate understanding of new ideas, especially the disruptive ones.